katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 <h3>Step B: </h3>

-Navigate from your terminal inside the /part7/bloglist/backend folder and:
+Navigate from your terminal inside the /part7/bloglist/backend directory and:

 **3.**  Run ***npm install*** or ***npm i*** to install the dependencies of the app.